 Applying to the MA Program

-April 13- Final round deadline for international students
+April 15, 2022- Round 2 Deadline; Final deadline for international students

 - Divinity School Application for Graduate Admission

-- Personal statement reflecting intellectual influences and professional goals
+- Candidate Statement reflecting intellectual influences and professional goals

 - Application fee: $75 (waiver available)